WDRDev/WDRDev.github.io/README.md

-Been removed, please go to the url https://wdrdev.github.io/
+Soon to be replaced with a more robust solution.
+Please use https://wdrdev.github.io/ to access the list.